Jeremy-Cleland/cloud-server/README.md

 #### Features / Routes

 - Feature One: Details of feature
-- GET : `/` - specific route to hit
+- GET: `/` - specific route to hit

 #### Tests